Chas Smash: Personal life

-Smyth became a Freemason in 1994.
+Raised as a Roman Catholic in childhood, Smyth has referred to himself as a "collapsed catholic".
+He's also regularly attended Buddhist retreats with Mike Barson since 1989.
+He also became a Freemason in 1994.
+He is 5'11 tall.

 After being a couple since their teen years, Smyth and his wife of 28 years, Joanna Brown, separated in 2005.
 He has three grown-up children from the marriage: Caspar, Milo, and Eloise.
 He appeared with Eloise at the 2012 Q Awards ceremony.

 After his marriage ended, Smyth started to practise transcendental meditation.
-He also spent time in rehab in Arizona, and moved to Ibiza in 2008.
+He also spent time in rehab in Arizona, believing that if he hung "around I'll just start doing drugs and drink", saying it "cost (him) a fortune, but it was the best thing I ever did.
+I found out the core issues: why I behave the way I do.
+Changed my life.
+Lost weight.
+Got focused."
+He also moved to Ibiza in 2008.

-In January 2017, Smyth was diagnosed with a cancerous tumour and, after having it removed, went through a six week procedure of radiotherapy starting in March.
-On August 11, he announced on Facebook that he had gotten "the all clear".
+In January 2017, Smyth was diagnosed with a cancerous tumour and, after having it removed, went through a six-week procedure of radiotherapy starting in March.
+On 11 August, he announced on Facebook that he had gotten "the all clear".